Facilities & Instrumentation

 UNL has world class research facilities and instrumentation to support its robust research enterprise.
-Some assets of particular interest to industry that area available for cooperative use, include:
+Some assets of particular interest to industry that are available for cooperative use, include:

-- Biological Process Development Center – suite of cGMP laboratories with capabilities to transition biopharmaceuticals from discovery to Phase I/II clinical trial.
+- Biological Process Development Facility (BPDF) – suite of cGMP laboratories with capabilities to transition biopharmaceuticals from discovery to Phase I/II clinical trial.
 The BPDF features two fully capable cGMP pilot plants with fully staffed quality control support labs and a master cell banking suite.

-For additional information about these and other UNL research facilities and instrumentation, contact Industry Relations at IndustryRelations@unl.edu or 402.472.4135.
+For additional information about these and other UNL research facilities and instrumentation, contact Industry Relations at 402.472.4135.